About Us Trade & Economic Relations

 Bilateral trade profile for the last few years is shown below.

-For detailed trade statistics, please visit the website of Department of Commerce, Government of India at:
+For detailed trade statistics, please visit the website of Department of Commerce, Government of India at: https://commerce.gov.in/InnerContent.aspx?Type=TradeStatisticsmenu&Id=254

-Investments in both countries
+India’s Investments in Vietnam

 Development Partnership